magento/merchdocs/src/sales/point-of-purchase.md

    url: /sales/checkout-process.html
 ---

 Magento reduces ordering errors by automatically verifying the SKU and availability of all items before an order is submitted.
-In this section of the guide, you’ll learn how to configure the cart and checkout options, and offer assistance to your customers.
+This section of the guide provides details about how to configure the cart and checkout options, and to offer assistance to your customers.

 {% include grid.html sections=page.sections %}